accellera-official/PySysC/README.md

 # PySysC

-A Python 3 package to use SystemC from Python
+A Python package to make SystemC usable from Python

 ## How to setup the environment